cwedwards9/cwedwards9.github.io/README.md

     * I deleted one list item since I only need three
     * I added links to all of the HTML pages
     * I changed the text content to be the names of the pages
-    * I added some margin classes to make the navbar items and the navbar itself spaced out better
+    * I added some margin and padding classes to make the navbar items and the navbar itself spaced out better

 ### Footer
 * I created a footer that is consistent on all three HTML pages